nightlxight/discord-bots/docs/errors.md

 If you run on heroku or similar services, check out their documentation on how to update the node version (likely via the engines key in package.json)
 <br>
 Unsure you are using the right one?
 Log console.log(process.version) in your code

+## DiscordAPIError: Cannot send an empty message

+Please send your code in [here](https://github.com/nightlxight/discord-bots/issues/new/choose).